|

 Moreover, the delayed-choice elementary quantum phenomenon is well

-the exact natural science of our day -- that “exact natural
+summit of the exact natural science of our

 antecedents The